-2. Physical Damage covers the damages on the insured equipment.
-If the bobtail is insured, but the trailer is not, in a potential accident the insurance company will pay only for the bobtail and deny the claim for the trailer.
+Covers the damages on the insured equipment.
+If we have an example with insured bobtail and uninsured trailer.
+In a potential accident the insurance company will pay for the first without covering the second.

-It is calculated as percentage of the value for which the equipment is insured.
-The formula is as follows: truck value x (policy percentage) / 12 = monthly physical damage payment.
+The formula, calculated as percentage of the value for which the equipment is insured, is as follows: truck value x (policy percentage) / 12 = monthly physical damage payment.
 If we put in some numbers it would look like this: truck valued for $50,000 with insurance rate of 3%, in the formula, we get 50,000 x 0.03 / 12 = $125 monthly payment.
-Sometimes you can bargain a lower percentage and get into an insurance plan where you would pay 25% upfront and the rest of the amount will be divided into 9 equal payments with the last three months not paying anything.
+Sometimes the driver can bargain a lower percentage.
+There are plans where you pay 25% upfront and the rest of the amount splits in 9 equal payments.
+Not paying anything in the last three months.

 Some drivers are tempted to insure their equipment for a price higher than the actual value, so in case of a total loss accident they get more money than the truck is worth.
 Don’t do that!!!
 Insurance companies would only pay for the market value of the equipment.(You know when something happens with the batteries and the truck burns down).
-On the other hand, if the truck is insured below market value the insurance company will only use the reported value amount instead the actual market value amount.
+On the other hand, if the value of the truck on the policy is below market value, the insurance company will only use the reported value amount instead the actual market value amount.

-3. Cargo Coverage – as the name implies, this type of insurance covers the cargo that is transported in the trailer.
-It is usually very cheap – about $50-100 a month.
-If you are an owner operator leased to Chicagoland carrier, most likely you have heard that you are charged $700 “cargo” insurance per month(or $170 or so per week).
-This is actually combined Cargo and Liability Insurance, but everybody calls it “the cargo insurance”.
+As the name implies, this type of insurance covers the cargo that is transported in the trailer.
+It is usually very cheap — about $50–100 a month.
+If you are an owner operator who leases to Chicagoland carrier, most likely you know $700-900 “cargo” insurance per month(or $170 or so per week).

-4. Bobtail Liability – when owner operators purchase physical damage insurance, they are also asked to add bobtail liability coverage.
+When owner operators purchase physical damage insurance, they are also asked to add bobtail liability coverage.
 It usually costs just a few dollars per month.
-It covers potential accidents when the driver is using the truck as a personal vehicle – driving bobtail to and from the repair shop, buying groceries, etc.
+It covers potential accidents when the driver is using the truck as a personal vehicle.
+Example would be driving bobtail to and from movie theater, buying groceries, etc.

 Many trucking companies would require owner operators to show proof of such coverage before leasing with them.
 This way carriers protect their liability policy from potential claims that would happen during non-dispatched driving.